-A material explodes when it increases in volume rapidly and releases a lot of energy — the most often used energy store expended to create explosives is of the chemical kind, but explosives can be created using atomic, electrical, or mechanical sources.
+A material explodes when it increases in volume rapidly and releases a lot of energy.
+The most usual energy storage used to create explosives is of the chemical kind, but explosives can be created using atomic, electrical, or mechanical sources.
 The characteristic boom or bang of an explosion is how your ears pick up on the “changing volume” part of the explosion, the shockwave.
 This is the force that lends explosions their destructive nature.
 The biggest part of an explosive’s energy is expended as light, heat, and work.

-But not all explosions are made the same.
-The medium in which detonation takes place has a huge influence on the way the explosion behaves.
-And while surface explosions are pretty ubiquitous in movies, underwater explosions aren’t — which is a shame, because they’re really pretty.
+Not all explosions are made the same.
+The medium in which detonation takes place has a huge influence on the way the explosion and its shockwaves behave.
+And, while surface explosions are pretty ubiquitous in movies, underwater explosions aren’t — which is a shame, because they’re really pretty.

 So let’s watch some